sinedied/dmx-hue/README.md

 #### White control

-Channel 4-5 for each fixture are reserved for white control.
-When R/G/B channels are at value '0', channel 4 will control temperature, and channel 5 will control brightness.
-Brightness is currently overriden by R/G/B channels.
+When option `--white` is enabled, channels 4-5 for each fixture are reserved for white control.
+When R/G/B channels are at value `0`, channel 4 will control temperature, and channel 5 will control brightness.
+Brightness is currently overriden by R/G/B channels if they are not at value `0`.

+Using this option also enables control of Philips White Ambience Lights when R/G/B channels are at value `0`.

 ## Philips Hue response times vs DMX

 With the Philips Hue API it’s only possible to update the state of bulbs 10 times per second, 1 bulb at a time.